khanh96le/lenshell/README.md

 # lenshell

-One click - you have shell
+One click - You have shell